mxtsai/Year-4/Computer Structures Lab/Components/README.md

   Outputs: `SACK_N`

   `WR_IN_N` : when master wants to write => '0' / else (including read) => '1'
-  `CARD_SEL` : when address `AI[9:0]`is available => '1' / else => '0'
+              (for slave monitor, it is always '1' since masters (RESA) isn't writing anything to slave (monitoring slave)) `CARD_SEL` : when address `AI[9:0]`is available => '1' / else => '0'
   `BA[2:0]` : the 3-bit identifier for the slave (explanation above)